Underwater panther: Description

 Pictographs of a mishibizhiw as well as two giant serpents and a canoe, from Lake Superior Provincial Park, Ontario, Canada.
 Attributed to the Ojibwe.

 In mythologies of the indigenous peoples of the Great Lakes, underwater panthers are described as water monsters that live in opposition to the thunderbirds, masters of the powers of the air.
 Underwater Panthers are seen as an opposing yet complementary force to the Thunderbirds, and they are engaged in eternal conflict.

-The underwater panther was an amalgam of parts from many animals: the body of a wild feline, often a cougar or lynx; the horns of deer or bison; upright scales on its back; occasionally feathers; and parts from other animals as well, depending on the particular myth.
+The underwater panther is an amalgam of parts from many animals: the body of a wild feline, often a cougar or lynx; the horns of deer or bison; upright scales on its back; occasionally feathers; and parts from other animals as well, depending on the particular myth.
 Underwater panthers are represented with exceptionally long tails, occasionally with serpentine properties.

-Mishipizheu were said to live in the deepest parts of lakes and rivers, where they can cause storms or squalls and rapids, i.e., shift the direction and force of currents, sink canoes, and drown Indians, often children.
+Mishipizheu are said to live in the deepest parts of lakes and rivers, where they can cause storms or squalls and rapids, i.e., shift the direction and force of currents, sink canoes, and drown people, often children.
 The creatures are thought to roar or hiss in the sounds of storms or rushing rapids.

-Some traditions believed the underwater panthers could be helpful, protective creatures, for example, it was believed to shelter and feed those who fell through the winter ice.
+Some traditions believed the underwater panthers could be helpful, protective creatures; for example, they were believed to shelter and feed those who fell through the winter ice.
 The water manito (water panther and serpent) endowed medicinal power to those (shamans) who accepted its guardianship.
 (Note: Radin c.
 1926, no pagination, cited by Vecsey.)
-(Note: (Smith 1995) apud Lankford) It made gifts of copper, that is to say, the Ojibwe believed such rock formation partly submerged in water with copper lode protrusions to be a divinity, which would allow passersby to cut off copper from "its horns".
+(Note: (Smith 1995) apud Lankford) It made gifts of copper — that is to say, the Ojibwe believed such rock formation partly submerged in water with copper lode protrusions to be a divinity, which would allow passersby to cut off copper from "its horns".
 (Note: Kellogg (1917), p.
 105, cited by Vecsey.)

 But more often they were viewed as malevolent beasts that brought death and misfortune.
 They often need to be placated for safe passage across a lake.
 As late as the 1950s, the Prairie Band of Potawatomi Indians performed a traditional ceremony to placate the Underwater Panther and maintain balance with the Thunderbird.

-When ethnographer Johann Georg Kohl visited the United States in the 1850s, he spoke with a Fond du Lac chief, who showed Kohl a piece of copper kept in his medicine bag.
+When ethnographer Johann Georg Kohl visited the United States in the 1850s, he spoke with a Fond du Lac chief who showed Kohl a piece of copper kept in his medicine bag.
 The chief said it was a strand of hair from the mishibizhiw, and thus considered extremely powerful.